PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 You can subscript and slice tuples just like lists, pulling out elements or creating a copy of a section of a tuple.
-You cannot, however, assign to an element or a slice of a tuple; you can’t use the subscript or the slice operator on the left-hand side of an assignment.
-You can’t use the delete statement on a part of a tuple.
+You cannot, however, assign to an element or a slice of a tuple; you can't use the subscript or the slice operator on the left-hand side of an assignment.
+You can't use the delete statement on a part of a tuple.

 ::